Generic Name: midazolam hydrochloride

 - Inform your physician if you are nursing.

-- Patients should be informed of the pharmacological effects of midazolam hydrochloride syrup, such as sedation and amnesia, which in some patients may be profound.
-The decision as to when patients who have received midazolam hydrochloride syrup, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.
+- Patients should be informed of the pharmacological effects of midazolam HCl syrup, such as sedation and amnesia, which in some patients may be profound.
+The decision as to when patients who have received midazolam HCl syrup, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized.

-- Midazolam hydrochloride syrup should not be taken in conjunction with grapefruit juice
+- Midazolam HCl syrup should not be taken in conjunction with grapefruit juice.

 - For pediatric patients, particular care should be taken to assure safe ambulation.